FacePerceiver/FaRL/README.md

   --exp_name farl --blob_root ./blob
 ```

 It is also easy to create new config files for training and evaluation on your own.
-For example, you can customize your own face parsing task on CelebAMask-HQ by editing the values below.
+For example, you can customize your own face parsing task on CelebAMask-HQ by editing the values below (remember to remove the comments before running).

 ```yaml
 package: farl.experiments.face_parsing